MicrosoftDocs/msix-docs/msix-src/index.md

 layout: LandingPage
 hide_bc: true
 title: MSIX Documentation
-description: Find documentation for MSIX, an updated packaging format built to be safe, secure and reliable that is a combination of MSI, .appx, App-V and ClickOnce installation technologies.
+description: Find documentation for MSIX, an updated packaging format built to be safe, secure and reliable that is a combination of .msi, .appx, App-V and ClickOnce installation technologies.
 author: laurenhughes
 ms.author: lahugh
 ms.date: 09/07/2018